missionpinball/mpf/docs/overview/yaml.rst

 **Values with only digits and "e" are strings**

-   The MPF spec will process a value like ``123e45`` as "123 exponent 45".
+   The YAML spec will process a value like ``123e45`` as "123 exponent 45".
 Since those could be hex color codes, MPF's YAML interface processes values that are all digits with a single "e" character as strings.